Aaron Carter’s Health Crisis On ‘The Doctors’: Drug Results Are Out & It’s Not What Many Expected

 “I need help, I’m scared because I’m so skinny, I’m still so skinny.
 And that was the biggest one for me.”

-Currently, the 29-year-old 6-feet tall singer weighs 115 pounds while fully clothed, which makes him at least 25 pounds underweight based on the healthy weight range of 150 pounds to 190 pounds for an adult male of his size, per the U.S. Department of Health.
+Currently, the 29-year-old 6-foot-tall singer weighs 115 pounds while fully clothed, which makes him at least 25 pounds underweight based on the healthy weight range of 150 pounds to 190 pounds for an adult male of his size, per the U.S. Department of Health.

-During the two-episode special dedicated to the pop star, Aaron also opened up about his sexual preference after admitting that he was bisexual, undergoing plastic surgery, among other things.
+During the two-episode special dedicated to the pop star, Aaron also opened up about his sexual preference after admitting that he was bisexual and undergoing plastic surgery, among other things.

 — Aaron Carter (@aaroncarter) August 6, 2017